tamontealegrep/MarketplaceCondition/README.md

 Number of samples where start_time and date_created differ: 18238
 ```
 --------
-Upon thorough comparison of the columns 'start_time' and 'date_created', it was found that while there are indeed differences between the two columns, these discrepancies amount to just one second.
+Upon thorough comparison of the columns `start_time` and `date_created`, it was found that while there are indeed differences between the two columns, these discrepancies amount to just one second.
 Hence, for the purposes of this analysis, both columns effectively contain the same information.

 --------
 ```python